nielsbaloe/vertxui/README.md

 Vert.X comes with HTTP compression out of the box so there is no need to do anything else except turning HTTP compression on (see all examples).

-The hello-world example translates from java to javascript within a second (and after that less) server startup time - that is probably less than you putting that file somewhere in the right folder.
-The result is one raw 68kb dependency-less javascript+html file, or a 16kb HTTP-zipped file.
-The resulting javascript is so small because TeaVM only translates from APIs that what was actually used.

 ### Automatic browser reloading

 Server-time translation does not mean you can not debug your code.
-To debug, set the VertxUI parameter to true and the javascript will not be minified and debug info is added too (thanks to TeaVM).
+To debug, set the VertxUI parameter to true.

 If you want to speed up your development and not loose the browserstate by pressing reload, use FigWheely which automaticly ensures browsers reload changed javascript or any other file (.css .jpg etc).
 You will never want to write .css or behavior javascript without FigWheely: